CyberClint6/my-portfolio/README.md

-# Alex Morgan — Graphics Design Portfolio
+# Clinton ThankGod — Graphics Design Portfolio

 A personal portfolio website for a graphic designer, built to showcase brand identity, print, digital, and illustration work.
 Features a bold dark-mode aesthetic with vibrant accent colors.